ArchangelX360/gradle-icon-generator-plugin/README.md

 ### Decisions

-- Each Java source file `Icon.java` is processed in parallel using Gradle WorkerAPI to improve performance (build time reduced by 33% on IntelliJ Community repo)
 - Gradle incremental framework does not expose state of file changes, we have to maintain this state in one or more output files in order to fulfill the cleanup of deleted icons
   - In Java multiple classes are allowed inside the same file, so the path generation requirement does not allow us to infer the output subdirectories from a source file, it will at best give us up to the package name which could lead to incorrect cleanup of outputs of other classes of the package

+### Optimisations

+The plugin uses several optimisations
+- `generateIcons` is an incremental task, it will only process changed (added/modified/deleted) files since the last run of the task
+- `generateIcons` is cacheable, if the task ran for a sets of inputs, a subsequent run of the task for the same set of inputs will be instant recovering the outputs from the Gradle cache
+- `generateIcons` is executing in parallel, leveraging the WorkerAPI where each source file is processed in parallel to improve performance (for example, build time reduced by 33% on IntelliJ Community repo)

 ### Known limitations